Skip to content

 sase bead blocked # Show blocked issues

-sase bead sync # Commit JSONL to git
+sase bead sync # Export and stage JSONL in git

 sase bead stats # Project statistics